Slippery Turcite Fork bushings and damping upgrades

 To prevent leaks at the drains, install the small Oring on the drain screw with the small aluminum ring.
 Dominators and other early Nortons may need to change to Commando fork drain screws to accept the small Oring.

-Use 5 oz of 15 weight fork oil in each leg.
+Use 5 to 6 oz of 15 weight fork oil in each leg.
 Do not use “leak proof” seals which have too much stiction.
 Now you’ve got oil tight, modernized, stickion free forks with excellent damping.